-The market is held every Tuesday and Saturday, from dawn to dusk.
-A myriad of small stalls sell all sorts of second-hand and new products, and other traders simply display their store on a stretched-out blanket.
+The market is held every Tuesday and Saturday, from dawn to the early afternoon.
+There are small stalls, but many traders simply display their store on a stretched-out blanket.

-Hand-made artisan goods, CD's, books, clothes, stamps, coins, military objects, antiques and furniture is all on display here, so the occasional bargain is still possible although many of the stores now seem to cater exclusively to the tourists.
+Hand-made artisan goods, CD's, books, clothes, coins, military objects, antiques and furniture are all on display here, so the occasional bargain is still possible.

 Where: Campo de Santa Clara, Alfama